Sales Training

 This site is not a part of the Facebook™ website or Facebook™ Inc. Additionally, this site is NOT endorsed by Facebook™ in any way.
 FACEBOOK™ is a trademark of FACEBOOK™, Inc.

-All business entails risk as well as massive and consistent effort and action.
+All business entails risk as well as sustained effort and action.